 How to set Design Space to Engrave

 By default Cricut Design Space usually defaults to the “Cut” line type.
-If you see a design or fonts you want to engrave, it’s as simple as changing the line type to “Engrave” via the drop-down menu
+If you see a design or font you want to engrave, it’s as simple as changing the line type to “Engrave” via the drop-down menu

 Video: Cricut Maker Engraving an Aluminum Bracelet